05 Feb 2011 No Comments

-He had a sudden ridiculous desire to touch it, run his fingers down that spot, see if it was as soft as it looked.
+He had a sudden ridiculous desire to touch it.
+To run his fingers down that spot, see if it was as soft as it looked.
 The pink tendrils at her throat wavered in the stray breeze.
 Sakura closed her eyes and breathed in.

 Katsuro breathed in too, and held the breath, biting his lip.
 He wanted to move closer, touch her, make a physical connection, deepen the moment.
 Hold onto it a little longer.

-But before he had drawn the courage to scoot closer, do something, do anything, she spoke.
+But before he had drawn the courage to scoot closer, she spoke.